Developer Slack Code of Conduct

 - Other personal attributes

 is not acceptable.
-Use Good Judgement at all times.
+Use Good Judgment at all times.

 It is unacceptable to message users directly offering your services unless the user has specifically requested this information.
 This also includes direct messages regarding employment opportunities or freelance projects.
-We have provided a #jobs channel inside of our Slack workspace where these kinds of messages can be posted to.
+We have provided a #jobs channel inside of our Slack workspace where these kinds of messages can be posted to, and a #showcase channel to highlight any HubSpot work you are proud of with the community.
+These are the only two channels where any form of solicitation or self-promotion may be permitted.

 Slack allows the use of voice/video calling within its platform.
 It is unacceptable to abuse this feature by calling users directly without their permission.
 We understand sometimes mistakes happen and buttons are clicked on accident.
 If this happens, be professional and simply send an apology message to the user.